lib64hardcoded/PdDocs/docs/info-price.md

 ## What does the project contain?

 ??? success "Visual presentation of the client"
-    `last update: 1.8.2024`
+    `last update: 26.8.2024`

     **Attention**!
-This video was recorded when the Prodomo project version was **5.3.1**.
+This video was recorded when the Prodomo project version was **5.3.0**.
 In the meantime, there is a chance that some changes may have occurred.
 Please consult the change log/test client.

-	> This video isn't available yet, but stay tunned!
+	> Video will be available in a few days!

 ??? example "Server & Client Defines"
     **(!)** This may change in the future.

-    `last update: 29.7.2024`
+    `last update: 26.8.2024`
     === "Locale_inc.h"

         ``` c++